 Keep scrolling to explore the most popular colleges and universities for Criminal Justice & Corrections majors.
 Here's how we came up with the ranking.

 These Criminal Justice & Corrections colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 Any student who is interested in Criminal Justice & Corrections has to check out Sam Houston State University.
-At Sam Houston State University, Criminal Justice learners enjoy the benefit of a highly focused curriculum.
+Criminal Justice majors from Sam Houston State University earn a boost of about 3.3% over the typical income of Criminal Justice majors.
 This is a wonderful opportunity for students who have a preference for the charms of a simple college town.

+Around 38.0% of Florida State applicants submit their SAT scores, which average around 1,195.
 Only 37.0% of college students graduate on time.
 Florida State is way ahead of the pack on that mark with 60.8% of students finishing on time.
-Florida State University graduates are generally succeeding in the world as they are much less likely to go into default on their loans especially when compared to graduates of other schools.
 Find every one of Florida State University's rankings to find out more.

 It's difficult to beat Columbia Southern University if you wish to study Criminal Justice & Corrections.
 Graduates from the Criminal Justice & Corrections major at Columbia Southern University get 50.5% more than the average graduate in this field.
 Orange Beach, Alabama promises a quaint small-town feeling for students to grow in.